Access4all/a11y-checklist/en/wcag/2.5.8-target-size-minimum/target-size-and-distance/README.md

 created_at: "2024-04-16 09:10:44"
 ---

-# Checkpoint: Target size and distance
+# ✅ Target size and distance

 ## Description